 - Police officer witness.
 A personality conflict between an individual and a police officer may lead to a disorderly conduct (disturb the peace) charge.
 The claim made by the police officer is the basis for the charge.
 So here, the police officer is a participant, not an impartial third-party witness.

 - Disorderly conduct as a lesser included, add-on charge, along with an assault, or domestic assault, charge.

 - Disorderly conduct with a motor vehicle.
 Minnesota police officers sometimes write up people for these charges in traffic accidents.
 These include allegations of rude or unsafe driving conduct.
 But they can also concern drivers angry about other drivers’ dangerous, negligent or unsafe driving conduct.
-People often refer to these types of cases as “road rage” claims.
-The police officer typically is not a witness, arriving after the fact and gathers hearsay statements.
+People often call these cases “road rage“ claims.
+The police officer typically is not a witness, arrives after the fact and gathers hearsay statements.

 Minnesota Disorderly Conduct Lawyer

 The criminal defenses available in Minnesota criminal cases generally are also available in disorderly conduct cases.
 Often the defense is that the prohibited conduct never happened.
 After all, the complaining party may have mistakenly perceived events through an emotional filter, or have an axe to grind.